nic07patil/sample-application/README.md

 ## Installation

-Before mySuperMon-service installation there are some prerequite need to follow.
+Before mySuperMon-service installation there are some prerequisite need to follow.
 ### Deploy mySuperMon database Agent

 1. Create a mysupermon-agent.yaml file and copy below yaml content paste into it.  and IMAGE_NAME with image name you need (), you can find myspermon agent images here [mySuperMon Docker hub](https://hub.docker.com/u/mysupermon)